Rakesh9100/CalcDiverse/Calculators/BMR-Calculator/README.md

 ## Description :-

-Calculates the Basal Metabolic Rate of an individual.
+Calculates the Basal Metabolic Rate of a person using height, weight & age.

 ## Tech Stacks :-